AndreaDeBlasio95/FPS/README.md

-## ReadMe Documentation for Unity Game Project
+## ReadMe Documentation for Unity FPS Task

-### Overview
-This documentation provides a comprehensive overview of the structure and core components of a Unity game project, aimed at facilitating understanding and potential modification by advanced Unity developers or contributors.
-The game is designed with a full scene setup that includes all levels and the player character from the start.

 ### Scene Setup
 - **Initial Composition**: The scene is pre-populated with all levels and the player character, ready for gameplay.